daleonpz/Notes/fh-dortmund/01-ITESD.md

     - to concentrate on the effects on the instances

 ### What is collaboration
-- Colaboration defines the roles that a set of instances play when performing a particular task, like an operation or a use case
+- Collaboration defines the roles that a set of instances play when performing a particular task, like an operation or a use case
 - Interaction specifies a communication pattern to be performed by instances playing the roles of a collaboration.
 - An instance can have more than one role
 - Pattern is a solution used many times